On Words of non-Hermitian Random Matrices: Applications

 For $s=2$, this gives the Catalan numbers, $\FC_2(n) = C_n$, and the corresponding distribution is the Marchenko-Pastur distribution with shape parameter $\rho=1$, which can also be seen as the quarter circular distribution after a quadratic change of variable:

 For $s \geq 3$, the Fuss-Catalan distributions can be expressed as a Meijer G-function with explicit family of parameters, or a combination of hypergeometric functions (see \cite{Penson}).
 We will not need to rely on any other parameter than the moments in the present paper.
-One remark that is of interest is that $\rho_{\FC}^s$ is in fact supported on the interval $[0, \frac{(s+1)^{s+1}}{s^s}]$.
+A relevant remark is that $\rho_{\FC}^s$ is in fact supported on the interval $[0, \frac{(s+1)^{s+1}}{s^s}]$.
+It is a well known general fact that the moments method can be applied to measures with compact support.

 \begin{proof}[Proof of Theorem \ref{thm:mainFC}.]
-We rely on the moment method : it suffices to compute, for every $k>0$, the limit
+We rely on the moments method, which is to say that convergence of all moments to Fuss-Catalan numbers implies the weak convergence of the measure to the corresponding Fuss-Catalan distribution.